How to Relieve Tight Hips at Home

 Pectineus trigger point.
 Referred pain radiates to the other adductors.

-If it feels tight and has a decreased range of motion around the hip joint, following a systematic stretching routine would be beneficial.
-The first step would be a self-myofascial release (SMR), more commonly known as foam rolling.
+Following a systematic stretch routine would be beneficial if it feels tight and your full range of motion is affected.
+The first step would be a self-myofascial release (SMR), commonly known as foam rolling.
 Why?
-Muscles, tendons, fascia, and skin have mechanoreceptors that respond to external tension, pressure, and vibration, by relaxing the tone in the muscle, thus facilitating a static stretch.
-When doing SMR, you are searching for those trigger points which tend to feel tender, sore, or painful.
+Muscles, tendons, fascia, and skin have mechanoreceptors that respond to external tension, pressure, and vibration by relaxing the tone in the muscle, thus facilitating a static stretch.
+When doing SMR, you are searching for those trigger points that tend to feel tender, sore, or painful.
 Check out the video below, which targets pectineus.

 Tensor Fasciae Latae